cisco/ChezScheme/IMPLEMENTATION.md

-The `type-typed-object` in the first line indicates that an `exactnum` is represented by a pointer that is tagged with `type-typed-object`, and so we should expect the first first to be a type word.
+The `type-typed-object` in the first line indicates that an `exactnum` is represented by a pointer that is tagged with `type-typed-object`, and so we should expect the first field to be a type word.
 That's why the first field above is `type`, and it turns out that it will always contain the value `type-inexactnum`.
 The `iptr` type for `type` means "a pointer-sized signed integer".
 The `ptr` type for `real` and `imag`